 Termite queen is considered the only insect with the longest lifespan on earth at up to fifty years of age.
 Just like the grasshopper, termite undergoes incomplete metamorphosis from egg, nymph to adult.
 The queen termite produces the egg for the colony whereby the abdomen expands to boost fertility.

 During a certain time of the year and at the onset of nuptial flight, the queen produces reproductive winged alates and large swarms of termites from the colony.
 The flying termites and termite alates migrate from the colony during the nuptial flight in search of a convenient place.
 Termites mounds are normally constructed out of a mixture of termite saliva, termite dung and soil.
 Even though the mounds look solid, yet the structures are very porous with tiny interstices through which air and liquid can pass through.
+Kudos to Jared from pestpush for capturing the termites' mounds picture below.

 Nutritional Values of Termites